itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Now :math:`y` store the recovered pattern from the input vector :math:`x`.

 Maybe now you can see why we can't use zeros in the input vectors.
-In `voting` procedure we use each row muliplied by the bipolar number and use them all in voting procedure, but if values were zeros they will ignore columns from the weight matrix and we will use only values related to ones in the input pattern.
+In `voting` procedure we use each row that was multiplied by bipolar number, but if values had been zeros they would have ignored columns from the weight matrix and we would have used only values related to ones in the input pattern.

-Of course you can use 0 and 1 values and sometime you will get the correct result, but this approach give you the worse results.
+Of course you can use 0 and 1 values and sometime you will get the correct result, but this approach give you much worse results than explained above.

 Asynchronous
 ^^^^^^^^^^^^

-Previous approach is good, but it has limitations.
+Previous approach is good, but it has some limitations.
-If you change one value in the input vector it can change your output result and value wouldn't converge to the know pattern.
+If you change one value in the input vector it can change your output result and value won't converge to the known pattern.
 Another popular approach is an **asynchronous**.
-This approach is more like a real memory.
+This approach is more likely to remind you of real memory.
-At the same time in network activate just a one random neuron instead of all.
+At the same time in network activates just one random neuron instead of all of them.
-In terms of neural networks we say that **neuron fired**.
+In terms of neural networks we say that **neuron fires**.
-We iteratively repeat this operation multiple time and after some point network will converge to some known pattern.
+We iteratively repeat this operation multiple times and after some point network will converge to some pattern.

-Let's check the example:
+Let's look at this example:
-Suppouse we already have a weight matrix :math:`W` with one a patterns :math:`x`  inside of it.
+Consider that we already have a weight matrix :math:`W` with one pattern :math:`x`  inside of it.

 .. math::